mdismail-cse/php-test-Essential-blocks/GITHUB_PAGES_SETUP.md

 ### **Issue: Images Not Loading**

-**Cause:** Relative paths in HTML
+**Cause:** Screenshots are not deployed to GitHub Pages

 **Solution:**
-- Images are copied to the same directory as HTML
+- Screenshots are only available in artifacts
-- Should work automatically
+- Download the full artifact to view screenshots
-- Check browser console for errors
+- Only the HTML report is hosted on GitHub Pages

 ### **Issue: Old Reports Not Accessible**